jeffbski/redux-util/docs/api/createAction.md

 `identityActions` is an optional list of positional string arguments that are action type strings; these action types will use the identity payload creator.

 `options` is an optional object which can adjust the divider and prefix of action types'.
-Valid properties are `namespace` and `prefix`.
+Valid properties are `divider` and `prefix`.
 Both are optional.

-- setting `options.namespace` - changes the divider between action parts, the default is `/`
+- setting `options.divider` - changes the divider between action parts, the default is `/`
 - setting `options.prefix` - changes the prefix of the action types, default is ``.
 It does not change the nesting depth of the resulting action object.

 ```js